Seven Overlooked Reasons For Dry Skin - And What To Do About It

-Make a good start to each day with a cold but brief shower, not a long hot one.
+Make an excellent start to each day with a cold but brief shower, not a long hot one.

 A cold shower envelopes you in a refreshing aura and tightens the cuticles and pores.
 This tightening prevents the skin from getting clogged and helps retain its moisture.

-On the other hand, a steamy bath or shower strips away the natural oils from your skin, particularly with the use of soap.
-Hot water and soap deplete the skin’s oil barrier causing dry and chapped skin.
+On the other hand, a steamy bath or shower strips away the natural oils from your skin, particularly with soap.
+Hot water and soap deplete the skin's oil barrier causing dry and chapped skin.